Amin Ahmed (jurist, born 1899)

-Amin Ahmed NPk, MBE (আমিন আহমদ; 1 October 1899 – 5 December 1991) was a jurist and chief justice of the Dacca High Court in Bangladesh.
+Amin Ahmed HPk MBE (আমিন আহমদ; 1 October 1899 – 5 December 1991) was a jurist and chief justice of the Dacca High Court during the Pakistan era.

 Early life and education

-Amin Ahmed was born on 1 October 1899 at Ahmadpur village, Sonagazi Upazila, Feni.
-His father was Abdul Aziz, who was a civil servant.
+Amin Ahmed was born on 1 October 1899 in the village of Ahmadpur in Sonagazi, Feni, then part of the Noakhali district of the Bengal Presidency.
+His father, Abdul Aziz, was a civil servant.
 In 1913, he graduated from Chittagong Municipal High School.
 He has a B.A. in economics from Presidency College, Calcutta.
 He then completed a master's degree in economics.
 He completed another B.A. in economics and a Bachelor of Laws from University of Cambridge.
 He was then called to the Gray's Inn and in 1924 became a Barrister-at-Law.

 Career

 Amin joined the Calcutta High Court bar after returning from London.
 He then joined Calcutta University Law College as a professor of law.
 He was appointed temporary judge of the Presidency Small Causes Court in 1929.
 His position was made permanent in 1932 and also worked as Kolkata's Chief Rent and Rate Controller of the Premises and Hotels.
 In 1947, he was appointed a Judge in the Calcutta High Court.

 After the Partition of India, Amin joined the Dhaka High Court and would be chief justice of Dhaka High Court in 1954.
 He retired in 1959.
 He served as the President of the Muslim Marriage Registrars’ Association, Bengal Veternarary College Committee, and Dhaka Club.

 Amin was awarded the title of Member of the Order of the British Empire (MBE) by the British Government of India, and Hilal-e-Pakistan (Crescent of Pakistan) by the Pakistan Government for his meritorious services.